dantaylor688/dantaylor688.github.io/_posts/2016-01-12-detecting-phase-shift.md

 ![plane]({{ site.url }}/assets/phase-shift/sinx.png "Signal and Reference Shifted")

-We permit for the possibility of noise on our measurements.
+We permit the possibility of noise on our measurements.

 ![plane]({{ site.url }}/assets/phase-shift/sig-ref-before.png "Signal and Reference with Noisy Measurements")

-We make use of the difference of angles formula for sine
+Recall the difference of angles formula for sine

 $$
 \begin{equation}